 3 Minutes, 1 Slide…..Your Thesis!

 We are inviting DPhil students to do just that.
-The 3MT challenges doctoral candidates to present a compelling spoken presentation on their research topic and its significance in just three minutes to a non-specialist audience.
+The 3 Minute Thesis competition challenges doctoral candidates to present a compelling spoken presentation on their research topic and its significance in just three minutes to a non-specialist audience.

 The Oxford Competition